wkmeijer/CS4160-trustchain-android/docs/source/connection.rst

 Username
 The username the peer chose when first starting the app

-Server indicator
+Connection indicator
-In case the peer is set as a boostrap server next to the username the word "Server" is displayed
+Information about the type of connection, e.g. WiFi or mobile.
+In case the peer is set as a bootstrap server next to the username the word "Server" is displayed

-/////////////////Information about the type of connection, WiFi or network operator information.
-In case of the bootstrap server this states "server".
-Note that this field is obtained from the android OS and might not always be correct.
-It might display a mobile connection

 Ip address
 The public ip address of the peer, plus the port of the connection